-The FAAOC regrets that it cannot discuss this report with you in real time at a Faculty Meeting this year.
-We have therefore expanded the narrative sections of the report, and provided a glossary of key terms.
+The FAAOC regrets that it could not discuss this report with you at a Faculty Meeting last year.
+We will schedule forums for faculty early in the fall (2021) semester.

 Background 3

 Preface 6

 Hiring 8

-Composition of the Faculty 15
+Composition of the Faculty 13

-Tenure-Stream Faculty Departures 34
+Tenure-Stream Faculty Departures 33

-Glossary of Terms 57
+Glossary of Terms 41